rcrowther/ssc/README.rst

 ---------
 I don't like build tools, and have no base to distribute Java .jar files.
 So building is by hand.

-You need Java (OpenJDK no problem, probably works on any Java7+) and Scala.
+You need Java and Scala.

 Download ``ssc``, and navigate a terminal into the top folder.
 Then, ::